 Villa For Sale in Faro Portugal

-This luxury 6 Bed Villa For Sale in Faro Portugal is situated in Santa Barbara De Nexe and also sits in a plot of 10,000 square metres, which also offers 617.55 square metres of constructed area.
-The villa is also currently under construction and situated in Santa Barbara d Nexe with salt water swimming pool.
+This luxury 5 Bed Villa For Sale in Faro Portugal is situated in Santa Barbara De Nexe is also 449.17 m2 constructed area and also sits on a plot of 4900 m2 The Villa For Sale in Faro Portugal is also currently under construction.

 Villa For Sale in Faro Portugal details;

 5 bedrooms also with en-suite bathrooms

 ENERGY RATING: A